Rodinamomen/DropCount/README.md

 |:-----------:|:----------:|
 | <img src="https://github.com/user-attachments/assets/8903791f-f8ef-42ca-8b89-fcfb28f304cc" width="300"/> | <img src="https://github.com/user-attachments/assets/9759386b-c822-4596-9fc9-ffabeb539758" width="300"/> |

 This screen celebrates the user for achieving their daily water intake goal.
 A congratulatory message is displayed along with animations to mark the accomplishment.
-Shown in both light and dark themes for comparison.

 ## Technologies Used

 - **Shared Preferences:** Used to store user preferences such as theme selection and notification settings.